iomeone/Fun-Scheme-Compiler/README.md

     )
     ```

-    If a function is provided too many arguments, then `#t` is returned.
+    If a function is provided too many arguments, then `#f` is returned.
 Then, at LLVM IR emission, a call to `u64 too_many_args()` is issued and a `fatal_err()` is presented - thus, causing a run-time error.
+Otherwise, `#t` is returned and the proper LLVM IR is emitted.

     Tests for this fix are: `too-many-0.scm`, `too-many-1.scm`, and `too-many-2.scm`.

 5. Function is provided too few arguments.
     This was fixed for all primitive operations.
-Orginially, a primitive operation could function with less than number of arguments specified by the racket-lang documentation.
-This was fixed by modifying `utils.rkt` in the `simplify-ir` pass, whereby any default primitive operation is overwritten to throw a run-time error as it would in the Racket REPL, for example.
+Orginially, a primitive operation could properly accept less than number of arguments specified by the racket-lang documentation.
+This was fixed by modifying `utils.rkt` in the `simplify-ir` pass, whereby any default primitive operation is overwritten to throw a run-time error as it would, for example, in the Racket REPL.

-    For example, this change was made to any call to `prim /` with no arguments as `(/):
+    For instance, this change was made to any call with `prim /` and no arguments as `(/)`:

     ```scheme
      (if (prim null? args) (prim halt '"library run-time error: Not enough arguments passed into /") ...
     ```

-    If no arguments are passed to `prim /` then execution is halted with a run-time error message.
+    If no arguments are passed to `prim /` (as shown above), then execution is halted with a run-time error message.
+Otherwise, the exectuion proceeds.

     Tests for this fix are: `too-few-0.scm`, `too-few-1.scm`, and `too-few-2.scm`.

 ## Boehm Garbage Collector
 ### Some short description here and a link to their project repo.